Have you ever had a no spend weekend?

 I’m a huge reader but for some crazy reason I never really bothered with my local library until about a year ago.
 Now I get almost all my books there!
-Not only are they free, but I find myself reading more widely because I pick up books I never would have paid for.
+Not only are they free, but I find myself reading more widely because it’s easier to get out of my comfort zone and pick up books I never would have paid for.

 8. Give your partner or friend a massage